Betashares Kids Accounts (Is it the right way to Invest For Your Kids?)

 • $3 to $4.50 per month

-• Until your balance hits $10,000
+• Until your balance exceeds $10,000

 • On top of the ETF’s internal management fees

-That’s $36–$54 per year, regardless of how much you actually have invested (if it's under 10k).
+That’s $36–$54 per year, regardless of how much is invested (as long as it’s under $10k).

-For small balances, this is a deal-breaker.
+For small balances, that percentage drag is significant.

 Custom portfolio fees